 This is when a student is physically touches, grabs, or pushes another student without intent to injure.
 Use of physical action in play that could injure another student.
-Category I, II, III
+This is usually a Category I. However, depending on results of behavior or number of violations, it can be Category II, or III Category I, II, III